rishabh422tiwari/FaceDetection-CNN/README.md

 ## 2. Training deep learning model

+   First we need to split our data into three parts train, val and test. why? we will teach our model on train data then to tune the model will test it on validation set and when if it performs well on val set and we test it on test set which is vital because it has never seen that data.

    Now we need our data to be passed in Convolutional Neural Network. remember here we are dealing with two problems one is **Binary Classification which will predict if there is a face in the image** ( not face - 0 , face - 1) and second is **regression problem which will predict the co-ordinates of the bounding boxes**. so we will use *VGG16* which is laready been trained on tons of data so we can use knowledge of that problem ( also called Transfer Learning )and tweak a little bit and add layers one for classification and regression.

    Also we need only 2 coordinates to draw or predict a box *topleft or topright and bottom left or bottom right.*